3lvia/designsystem/packages/web/README.md

 `packages/web/src/app/`

+- Data from Contentful is retrieved automatically for all existing pages, but if there are structure changes (new pages, pages deleted or moved) the dev-environment may need to be updated manually by running `yarn contentful` from `packages/web`.
+- If the models have changed, the Contetnful types may need to be updated by running `yarn contentful:types`.
+  Sometimes you might need to refresh your code IDE to access the new types in the code.
-- The CMS services for retriving and transforming data from contentful is located at `core/services/cms`
+- The CMS services for retrieving and transforming data from Contentful is located at `core/services/cms`
 - The shell page wrapping all Contentful information pages are located at `doc-pages/cms`
 - In the **[design.elvia.io Contentful](https://app.contentful.com/spaces/zez3t3t1iiwd/content_types)**
   content types can be updated and added.
 These types represent what the users of Contentful (mainly designers